-If you're a music fan, it probably seems like there are literally hundreds of music labels out there scattered across the world.
-Actually, make that thousands.
+If you're a music fan, it probably seems like there are literally thousands of music labels out there, scattered across the world.
 New record companies are created every day to cater to niche audiences and music styles.

 However, just three major record labels rule the global roost.
 EMI was once one of the big boys—but Universal Music purchased EMI in 2012.
 So, where once there were the Big Four, now there's just the Big Three.

 The Big Three

 The Big Three record labels are:

-These labels can make up almost 80 percent of the music market or even more depending on the year, although it was estimated to be about two-thirds in 2016.
+These labels can make up almost 80% of the music market or even more—depending on the year—although it was estimated to be about two-thirds in 2016.

 How Artists Are Affected

 Artists who are signed to one of these major record labels are either signed to the central label or signed to a subsidiary of that label.
 A band might be signed to Sony, or it might be signed to Columbia Records, which is a Sony subsidiary.
 These subsidiary labels have their own staff, they sign their own artists, and they make most of their own financial decisions, but in the end, they must answer to their parent company.
-The "main" company sets their overall budget and makes decisions regarding things like reducing staff.
+The "main" company sets its overall budget and makes decisions regarding things like reducing staff.

 Poor performance can close the subsidiary.
 Its artists would then be distributed among the other subsidiaries under the major label.
 In this respect, the hierarchical structure of a major label can be quite complex, and it can differ a bit from label to label.